 Explore everything you need to know about Baijiu here.

-11. Jiuniang
+12. Jiuniang

 Alcoholic

-People concoct Jiuniang from glutinous rice and yeast-containing fermentation starter.
+Chinese usually make Jiuniang from glutinous rice and yeast-containing fermentation starter.
 The process can create strong rice wine or rice vinegar.
 To make Jiuniang, however, local inhabitants have to end the process prematurely, which results in an insignificant amount of alcohol (2%).

 Where to find: It is served at countless Chinese restaurants.
 Many families also brew their own Jiuniang.

-12. Osmanthus Wine
+13. Osmanthus Wine

 Alcoholic

-Where to find: liquor stores and restaurants throughout China, but the Shaanxi and Guizhou provinces in Western China are good places to start.
+Where to find: At liquor stores and restaurants throughout China, but the Shaanxi and Guizhou provinces in Western China are good places to start.

-13. Tsingtao Beer
+14. Tsingtao Beer

 Alcoholic

-The beer also possesses an international appeal.
+This standard pale lager also possesses an international appeal.
 More than 90 countries and regions around the world import this product.
 Perhaps its bright gold color, high-malty aroma, and balanced taste help endear the beer to all types of drinkers out there.

 Where to find: Supermarkets, restaurants, and bars all over China.